-66,67 WATER COMPANY LAND (AWC) Two Water

-Company parcels add to the natural beauty of their south Hingham neighborhoods.
+66,67WEIR RIVER WA-(WRWS).
+Two WRWS parcels add to the natural beauty of their south Hingham neighborhoods.
 One, 8.6 acres, which can be reached from Craig Lane, has a small pumping station.
 The other, 20.9 acres on Accord Brook near Prospect Street, has wells.
+The town of Hingham took ownership of the water system and land from Aquarian Water Company in

-68 GEORGE WASHINGTON FOREST (DPW) & SAW MILL POND RD LAND (HCC) The Town Forest, with 197.6 acres of rolling land, features open conifer groves, winding eskers and fern-carpeted swales (moist land depressions) not found elsewhere in Hingham.
+RD LAND (HCC).
+The Town Forest, with 197.6 acres of rolling land, features open conifer groves, winding eskers and fern-carpeted swales (moist land depressions) not found elsewhere in Hingham.
 Vehicles not allowed.
-Pineneedle-covered maintenance roads and trails for walking.
+Pine-needle-covered maintenance roads and trails for walking.
 Foot access near: 115 South Pleasant, 94 Prospect, 209 Charles Streets.
 East of the forest, a ~1-acre parcel of wetland and upland in Saw Mill Pond Road neighborhood, donated by Southgate Realty Trust in 2015, is a mix of wetland and upland.
 No formal trails or parking.

-69,70 WHORTLEBERRY HOLLOW (HLCT, HCC)
+69,70 WHORTLEBERRY (HLCT, HCC).
 This 13-acre tract of varied terrain was given to the Trust by Suvia P. Whittemore in memory of the late Arthur E. Whittemore, Hingham's Town Moderator for many years.
-Mrs.

-Whittemore also donated 3 acres across Gardner Street to the Conservation Commission, for wildlife and watershed protection.
+Mrs. Whittemore also mill.
+Huge boulders and ledges make donated 3 acres across Gardner Street to the Conservation Commission, for wildlife and watershed protection.
 Public footpath access from granite steps at sign on Cushing Street.

-MIDDLE SCHOOL PROPERTY (HSD); ADJACENT WETLANDS (HCC) Approximately 31 acres at the Middle School (former location of "South Jr. High") provide playing fields and tennis courts.
+71 MIDDLE SCHOOL PROPERTY (HSD); ADJACENT WETLANDS (HCC).
+Approximately 31 acres at the Middle School (former location of "South Jr. High") provide playing fields and tennis courts.
 Property includes woods that can be explored along Accord Brook and a trail leading to Whiting Street.
 The site of a once well-known picnic grove of pines now abuts the Hingham Nursery School.
-To the south,

-31 acres of conserved wetlands (former Verrochi parcels), added by HCC in 2012, protect land and water within the 100-year floodplain.
+To the south, 31 acres of conserved wetlands (former Verrochi parcels), added by HCC in 2012, protect land and water within the 100-year